-The activity presents media articles about adolescence and adolescence related changes and dilemmas from the real world and hence are relatable to students in their context.
-Additionally, students are required to work in groups - identifying and thinking about how various factors may affect their lives.
+The activity presents media articles related to changes and dilemmas of adolescence occuring in the real world and hence are relatable to students.
+Additionally, students are required to work in groups - identifying and thinking about how various factors may affect their life's.
 Subsequently, they are required to communicate their understanding in a comprehensive manner using a mind-map.
-Working in groups and mind-mapping provides students an opportunity to collaborate, discuss and present their thoughts and ideas in a creative manner.
+Working in groups and mind-mapping provide students an opportunity to collaborate, discuss and present their thoughts and ideas in a creative manner.
 Mind-mapping also gives a platform for students to get a holistic view of the topic under discussion; (here, adolescence) and ways in which it might affect the personal and social life of an individual.
-Importantly, students will understand how certain aspects of adolescence © HBCSE, 2019 1 both affect society and can be a result of societal pressures.
+Importantly, students will understand how certain aspects of adolescence both affect society and can be a result of societal pressures.